bassagan/etl-testing-fwk/tests/reports/README.md

 ```bash
     allure serve allure-results
 ```
-This will open your default web browser and display the Allure report.
+This command will generate a report from the results and open it in your default web browser.
+The report will include:
+- An overview of test execution
+- Detailed test cases with steps and attachments
+- Graphs and charts showing test statistics

+c.
+Explore the Allure report:
+- Check the "Suites" tab to see test cases grouped by features and stories
+- Click on individual test cases to see detailed steps and any attached evidence
+- Use the "Graphs" tab to view test execution trends and statistics

 ### 3.4.
 Add History to Allure Reports
 To track test results over time, we can add history to our Allure reports.

 a.
 Create a directory for Allure history:
 ```bash
     mkdir allure-history